-Situated in the temperate zone at an altitude of approximately 1900 meters, Thunag experiences a cool climate year-round with winter snowfall.
+Situated in the temperate zone at an altitude of 1900 meters (AMSL), Thunag experiences a cool/moderate climate year-round with winter snowfall.
 Accessible by road, it is located just 59 km (approximately 2 hrs and 30 minutes) from Nerchowk and is reachable via the Nerchowk-Janjehli road, 14 km before Janjehli.
 The college has played a pivotal role in agricultural education, initiating its first batch of the BSc (Hons.)
 Horticulture 4-Year Program in August 2019, admitting 69 students initially, and currently, hosting 282 students in both BSc (Hons.)
 Horticulture and BSc (Hons.)
 Forestry.

 The college boasts comprehensive facilities, including smart classrooms, a library, conference halls, laboratories, a playground, and a badminton court.
-With a dedicated faculty of 38 well-qualified members engaged in teaching, research, and extension activities, the college is committed to its mission of building an institution of excellence in learning in Horticulture, Forestry, and allied disciplines.
-The overarching goal is to educate and train human resources, conduct research, transfer technology, and serve as a center for teaching and extension activities in the field of horticulture, forestry, and allied sciences.
+With a dedicated and well-qualified faculty in teaching, research, and extension activities, the college is committed to its mission of building an institution of excellence in learning in Horticulture, Forestry, and allied disciplines.
+The overarching goal is to educate and train human resources, conduct research, transfer technology, and serve as a centre for teaching and extension activities in the field of horticulture, forestry, and allied sciences.